JohnPaton/johnpaton.github.io/content/posts/calvin.md

 Note that this by-hand calculation has some rounding errors in the cutoff and proportions, but the exact value also rounds to **21.3 seconds**.

-## c) Write a code that takes as inputs the number of signals and the number of times Calvin can use his magic wand, and outputs the expected waiting time
+## c) Write a program that takes as inputs the number of signals and the number of times Calvin can use his magic wand, and outputs the expected waiting time

 Now we want full generalization to any number of lights and wand uses.
 It should be clear from the reliance of the calculation in b) on the results from a) that we can use a recursive strategy to calculate the total waiting time.